Meet The Welfare Team…

 Kim lives in Devon with her Cyprus boy Jeeves and Welfare girl Lulu.
 Kim’s father loved dogs and she spent her early years surrounded by dogs and horses, so of course she went on to have many dogs of her own, starting in her 20s with adopted Doberman Adam and then her first Vizsla, having met one locally and fallen in love with the breed.
 As a result of the pandemic, Kim is now on her fourth unplanned hastily adopted Vizsla, and says her life just wouldn’t be complete without dogs.

 Kim was originally a police officer in the Devon and Cornwall constabulary for ten years, until injury lead to a new career in teaching.
-She has been a professional photographer and trainer for over 20 years, specialising in equine and canine photography, but due to recent Covid restrictions is now focusing on online training, skills which come in very handy in her secondary Welfare role as fundraising coordinator.
+She has been a professional photographer and trainer for over 20 years, specialising in equine and canine photography, but due to recent Covid restrictions is now focusing on online training, skills which come in very handy in her main Welfare role as fundraising coordinator.

 John helps with the charity’s day-to-day administrative tasks, mainly checking and reassigning the microchips of dogs that are rehomed by us.
 It is such an important duty; by law all dogs are required to be microchipped, and up-to-date microchip details can help reunite owners with their dogs in the horrible situation that they are lost and then found.